1. Overview

 10 directories, 4 files

 The first command creates the target directory.
-Then, we have changed our current working directory to /tmp/baeldung and this location will be our current working directory throughout the rest of our experiment.
+Then, we change our current working directory to /tmp/baeldung and this location becomes our current working directory throughout the rest of our experiment.

-In the third line, we have used the find command to exclude the undesired directories using the path parameters and prune action.
+In the third line, we use the find command to exclude the undesired directories using the path parameters and prune action.
 The output contains a null-delimited list of our desired directories.
 The xargs command separates each item in the list and creates the directories in the storage using mkdir.
-A null delimited list allows us to avoid any problem due to whitespace.
+A null delimited list enables us to avoid any problem due to whitespace.

-Similarly in the fourth line, we have piped the output of find to xargs and cp to copy the files to our target location.
+Similarly, in the fourth line, we pipe the output of find to xargs and cp to copy the files to our target location.
 However, as we can see, this is an extensive process, and we can employ better tools to accomplish the same in a more succinct way.

 3. Selective Copy Using find and cpio